pyueh-osi/edgecmd-docs.fake-ru/V1.1/Configuration/configure-adapter-data-selection-with-csv-files.md

----
+﻿---
 uid: ConfigureAdapterDataSelectionWithCSVFiles1-1
 ---

-# (RU) Configure adapter data selection with CSV files
+# (ЯИ) Configure adapter data selection with CSV files

 Use EdgeCmd utility to import data selection from, and export it into, a CSV (comma-separated value) file.